morkro/awesome-succulents/README.md

 /

 ## Communities
+_Communities usually cover all topics from posting photos of their own plants to any kind of advice._

 #### Reddit
 - :computer: [/r/succulents](https://www.reddit.com/r/succulents/) - Awesome community which helps in all kind of succulent related topics: identification, general advice, or just sharing photos of their own plant.
 - :computer: [/r/cactus](https://www.reddit.com/r/cactus) - Great community dedicated to the discussion of Cactaceae species and hybrids.

 ## Inspiration
+_Some good inspiration for arranging your plants or just looking at beautiful succulents._

 - [cactusandsucculents](http://cactusandsucculent.tumblr.com/) - Lots of photos of cacti and succulents
-- [happy succulents](http://happysucculents.tumblr.com/) - Also a photo blog but gives also advice
+- :computer: [happy succulents](http://happysucculents.tumblr.com/) - Tumblr blog with beautiful photos and all kinds of advice.
 - [Succulent Love 💚 ](https://www.instagram.com/succulove/) - Photos of all kinds of succulents
 - [The Succulent Guy](https://www.instagram.com/thesucculentguy/) - Photos of all kinds of succulents